Skip to main content

 To detach a VPN connection from the hub, in the Actions column in the row for that VPN connection, click the Delete VPN icon.

-Please contact InterSystemsOpens in a new tab if you would like to set up a Direct Connect connection or remove an existing Direct Connect connection.
+Please contact InterSystemsOpens in a new tab if you would like to set up a private circuit or remove an existing private circuit.

-Once a Direct Connect connection has been set up, it will automatically appear in the Direct Connect Connections section of the Configurations page.
-The Connection Status column for your Direct Connect connection should show a green check mark.
+Once a private circuit has been set up, it will automatically appear in the Private Circuits section of the Configurations page as an attachment, along with any associated interfaces.
+The Connection Status column for your interfaces should show a green check mark.

 Note:

-A green check mark means that the physical connection is online, but it does not mean that traffic is flowing.
+A green check mark means that the physical connection is online for this interface, but it does not mean that traffic is flowing.
 If your connection is not yet configured or is misconfigured, you will still see the check mark.

-1. In the Direct Connect Connections section, in the Actions column for your connection, click the Download Configuration for this Connection icon.
+1. In the Private Circuits section, in the Actions column for your private circuit, click the Download Connection Router Configuration icon.

 2. In the Gateway Device dialog box: